Can chronic myeloid leukemia be found early?

 CML can sometimes be found when routine blood tests are done for other reasons.
 For instance, a person's white blood cell count may be very high, even though he or she doesn't have any symptoms.

 It is important to report any symptoms that could be caused by CML to the doctor right away.
-The symptoms of CML are discussed in the next section, "Signs and symptoms of chronic myeloid leukemia."
+The symptoms of CML are discussed in "Signs and symptoms of chronic myeloid leukemia."